Opole: Economy

-Other companies in the city include: IT companies: Atmoterm SA, the German valve manufacturer Kludi; the German men's fashion manufacturer Ahlers and the American automotive manufacturer Tower Automative.
+Other companies in the city include: IT companies: Atmoterm SA, the German valve manufacturer Kludi; the German men's fashion manufacturer Ahlers and the American automotive manufacturer Tower Automotive.
 As is the case with the entire Opole Voivodeship, there is a strong presence of food industry services in the city.
 The largest companies in the food sector include: Zott, the Dutch baby food and nutrition company Nutricia, part of the Danone food-products corporation.

 Opole has branches of all major banks, including: PKO, Pekao, Deutsche Bank and Raiffeisen Zentralbank.

 The retail sector in Opole includes major Metro AG brand stores: Metro Cash and Carry and Media-Saturn-Holding, as well as Real.
 The city has a plethora of other major supermarket chains, namely: the Polish supermarket chains Biedronka, Lidl, Aldi and Netto.
 Other major brand stores include the shoe retailer Deichmann and Rossmann drugstores.

 Furthermore, the city has three major shopping centres.
 The Solaris Center, with a total of 86 shops, opened in May 2009 and is located in the centre of Mikołaj Kopernik Square.
 In the city's suburbs, by Wrocławska Street (ul.
 Wrocławska) is the location of Karolinka Shopping Centre (Centrum Handlowe Karolinka).
 The shopping centre, which opened in September 2008, has a total area of 38,000 m^{2}, with a total of 99 stores, including fashion, hardware and electronics stores.
 To the east of the city, by the National Road 46, is the smallest of the three shopping centres, Turawa Park, with a total of 50 stores.
 Other shopping centres include Galeria Opolanin, built between 1974 and 1981 and upon its completion, was the largest shopping centre in Poland.